Can you imagine what’s inside a lava cake?

 - Lots of pictures and videos everywhere.

 Nowadays we are used to subtle and fancy looking sleek designs – they are just so satisfying.
 Open a Chinese website and it’ll be a whole different world.
-Truth is, if you spend some time on their websites, you get used to it and afterwards you might even miss the bright colors and the tons of emojis.
+Truth is, if you spend some time on their websites, you get used to it and afterward you might even miss the bright colors and the tons of emojis.

 Did you know: